Note: If you do not find the answer here, simply Ask a Librarian 24 hours a day, 7 days a week.

 - Fill out the Purchase Suggestion form for items recently published or yet to be published.
 ECRL staff will decide to either purchase the item or borrow it from another library.
 Once the decision is made, the item request will be placed on your account.

-- If the item was published at least 6 months ago, you may place an Interlibrary Loan request from another Minnesota library yourself using the MnLink Gateway.
+- If the item was published at least 6 months ago, you may place an Interlibrary Loan request from another Minnesota library yourself using the MNLINK.
 This statewide service allows you to request material not owned by ECRL and have it delivered to your ECRL branch.

 How long will you hold my item for me?